 Worldwide travel insurance is considerably more expensive than domestic or European policies due to the potential medical costs in foreign countries.

 You can still find affordable cover, though.
 If you’re travelling with your partner a couples travel policy could be cheaper.
-Knowing exactly what your policy covers you for will also save you from paying twice for the features.
+And there are plenty more ways to save on your insurance, even with pricier worldwide policies.